Theory of Change Banner

 Overview

-This page documents the initial theory of change for the organisation.
+This page outlines Formation's theory of change.
 The purpose of the theory of change is to specify the activities conducted by the organisation, the intended effects of those activities, and the justification for the belief that those activities will bring about those effects.

 The structure of a theory of change typically consists of a team or set of teams, a sphere of control, a sphere of influence, a sphere of interest, and a set of assumptions and evidence.
-This theory of change is subject to change on receiving updated information about the impact of the organisation.
+This theory of change is subject to change as we learn more about what inputs best bring about the outcomes we are aiming for — reduced lock-in risk.

 Team

-Alfie will act as the research team in the proposed organisation for the time being.
+Alfie is the sole researcher and therefore the only member of Formation's research team.
 It is expected that as the organisation evolves, more teams will be created that contribute to the sphere of interest.
-Those teams will be added as new rows to the theory of change, starting with the organisation's goal and mapping the causal pathway backwards to team design.
+Those teams will be added as new rows to the theory of change by mapping the causal pathway backwards from the intended impact to team design.

 Sphere of Control